Facts About the Culture, Geography, and History of Nigeria

 Democracy has been practiced in Nigeria for several decades now.
 Though it has occasionally been disrupted by military indiscipline, the trajectory seems to have stabilized now as Nigeria takes its formidable position of being the guarantor of peace and democracy in West Africa through its dominant position within the ECOWAS.
 Being the 7th most populous country in the world, this naturally makes it the world’s 7th largest democracy.

 3. Nigeria’s movie industry is known as “Nollywood” and it is one of the largest movie industries in the world.

-Nigerian movies espouse Africa’s rich cultural heritage and has become a means to preserve and re-invigorate this culture from the threats of modernity.
-Through the Nigerian movies, many African can appreciate the rich cultural values, folklore and tradition and the important lessons these values hold to the dignity of the African society.
+Movie in Nigeria has picked up with tremendous speed.
+Nollywood is now the most dominant source of movies for Africa and its diaspora (including the Caribbean, North America, South America).
+Nigerian movies espouse Africa’s rich cultural heritage and have become a means to preserve and re-invigorate this culture from the threats of modernity.
+Through the Nigerian movies, many African can appreciate the rich cultural values, folklore, and tradition and the important lessons these values hold to the dignity of the African society.